Boston vs Boston: Rookie leads Clippers past Celtics 114-111

 On a night when Paul George was sidelined with a bruised right elbow, Boston electrified his teammates and most of the crowd with a 3-pointer that beat the halftime buzzer.
 It capped 18 points in 14 minutes for the rookie out of Kentucky.

+“I took one dribble to look how much was left on the clock,” Boston said.
+“I said, ‘OK, one second.
+OK, I got enough time to turn around.’
+I turned around and just let it go.”

-“I don’t think he was in their game plan — 51st pick,” the Clippers’ Nicolas Batum said.
+Clippers teammate Nicolas Batum said: “I don’t think he was in their game plan — 51st pick.”

+The Celtics knew who he was.
+Boston said he heard some of their players calling him “Mr. 46,” a reference to the 46 points he scored in a G League game a week ago.

 Marcus Morris added 20 points for the Clippers, who won consecutive games for the first time since Nov.
 13. Ivica Zubac and Terance Mann had 10 points and 10 rebounds each.